Classic Pissaladière - French Onion-Topped Flat Bread

 30g sugar, white or light brown

-20g extra virgin olive oil, like our Pomora Olive Oil
+20g extra virgin Pomora Olive Oil

 pinch of dried thyme or oregano